LuCEresearchlab/pytamaro/docs/API.rst

 API Documentation
 =======================================

-The API documentation is available in three languages:
+The API documentation is available in four languages:

 .. toctree::
    :caption: API: